 A few of these options include flexo, offset, digital, screen, wide format, and desktop printers.
 Each printer has unique requirements and capabilities.
 For example, you can create magnetized direct marketing materials with sheets specially designed for the offset printing press.

-Consider Mil Thickness
+Before Printing on a Magnetic Sheet, Consider Mil Thickness

 It's also critical to ensure you use the correct magnet thickness for your application.
 Outdoor magnets usually need a greater thickness than indoor magnets for durability.
 Manufacturers measure magnet thickness by a unit called a mil, which is one-thousandth of an inch.